Philip II of France: Early years

 Philip was born in Gonesse on 21 August 1165, the son of Louis VII and Adela of Champagne.
 He was nicknamed "Dieudonné" (God-given) being the first born son, arriving late in his father's life.
 (Note: "Philip Augustus 'Dieudonné', [...] as this epithet demonstrates, was thought to have been given to Louis VII by God, because Louis had been married three times and had to wait many years for the birth of a son".)
 In 1173, the Emperor Frederick Barbarossa proposed to marry his daughter, Beatrice (born c.
 1163), to Philip.
 The proposal was successfully opposed by Pope Alexander III, since at the time Barbarossa recognized a rival pope in Callixtus III.

 Louis intended to make Philip co-ruler with him, in accordance with the traditions of the House of Capet, but these plans were delayed when Philip became ill after a hunting trip.
-His father went on pilgrimage to the shrine of Thomas Becket in Canterbury Cathedral to pray for Philip's recovery, and was told that his son had indeed recovered.
+His father went on pilgrimage to the shrine of Thomas Becket in Canterbury Cathedral to pray for Philip's recovery, and was told that his son had recovered.
 However, on his way back to Paris, the king suffered a stroke.

 In declining health, Louis VII had 14-year-old Philip crowned and anointed as king at Reims on 1 November 1179 by Archbishop William of the White Hands.
 Philip was married on 28 April 1180 to Isabella of Hainault, the daughter of Count Baldwin V of Hainaut and Countess Margaret I of Flanders.
 Isabella brought the County of Artois as her dowry.
 The marriage was held at Bapaume, with the bishops of Senlis and Laon in attendance.

 From the time of his coronation, all real power was transferred to Philip, as his father's health slowly declined.
 The great nobles were dissatisfied with Philip's advantageous marriage.
 His mother and four uncles, all of whom exercised enormous influence over Louis, were extremely unhappy with his attainment of the throne since Philip had taken the royal seal from his father.
 Louis died on 18 September 1180.